 Through discussions with a counsellor or psychologist, you can identify both positive and troubling aspects in your life.
-You may choose to focus on your goals or your positive relationships, or you may decide to discuss particular problems or challenges you are facing.
+You can focus on your goals, your relationships or particular challenges you are facing.
 Counselling allows you to explore ways of resolving negative thoughts and feelings that impact on your health and day-to-day life.

 Counselling allows you to identify, understand and express your emotions, motivations, life choices and behaviours in a safe, objective and confidential environment.
 It can help with self-esteem, communication and relationships.

 Consultations are usually face to face, but if you live in a remote area or require crisis counselling, you may be able to talk with a counsellor over the phone or online.

 There is long-established evidence of the benefits of counselling.
 However, it is important that you find a suitably qualified counsellor you feel comfortable talking with.

 Cognitive behaviour therapy

 Cognitive behaviour therapy (CBT) is a common type of talk therapy.
 It is used by psychologists to help people identify unhelpful thoughts and behaviours, and change how they respond to them.
 It can also be used to manage distress and pain.
 CBT can teach you how to calm your body and mind, focus your thinking and improve your outlook.

 Getting help: mental health professionals

 If you’re interested in counselling, meditation and relaxation, you can seek help from a variety of health professionals and services.